DANS-KNAW/dans-datastation-architecture/docs/datastation.md

 ### dd-virus-scan

-A service p that scans all files in a dataset for virus using `clamav` and blocks publication if a virus is found.
+A service that scans all files in a dataset for virus using `clamav` and blocks publication if a virus is found.

 | Docs                            | Code                                                         |
 |---------------------------------|--------------------------------------------------------------|